ipfs/js-ipfs/README.md

 This will install [lerna](https://www.npmjs.com/package/lerna) and bootstrap the various packages, dedpuing and hoisting dependencies into the root folder.

-If later you wish to remove all the `node_modules`/`dist` folders and start again, run `npm run reset && npm install` from the root.
+If later you add new dependencies to submodules or just wish to remove all the `node_modules`/`dist` folders and start again, run `npm run reset && npm install` from the root.

 See the scripts section of the root [`package.json`](./package.json) for more commands.